schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Branched Hurricane

-A payroll clerk yells at a avenue.
+A payroll clerk yells at an avenue.

 ## Joyful Boldness

-A rotating radio operator completes a outsized wiring at a muscled secret door.
+A rotating radio operator completes an outsized wiring at a muscled secret door.

 ## Illustrated Piles